Kfokasand/cppcourse-brunel/README.md

 This programm allows to simulate the neural activity of a network made of 12500 neurons.
 It records membrane potential for each neuron at a given step of time and delivers them in a txt file (ble.txt)

+To run simulation, use cmake commands from build folder.

 Simulations can be ran Custom (selecting parameters) or Automatic